If your child is between ages 12 and 18, ask the doctor about screening (checking) for depression – even if you don't see signs of a problem.

 If your child is showing signs of depression, the doctor will:

-- Refer your teen to a therapist or doctor with special training in helping young people with emotional and behavioral problems
+- Refer your teen to a therapist or doctor with special training in helping young people with emotional or behavioral problems

-- Talk about medicines or treatments that could help your teen with depression.
+- Talk about medicines or other treatments that could help your teen with depression

-- Order blood tests to check for other health problems
+- Order tests to check for other health problems

 Make sure to include your teen when you make any decisions about treatment.